singularityware/singularityware.github.io/pages/docs/user-docs/docs-quickstart.md

 $ singularity pull --name hello.simg shub://vsoch/hello-world   # pull with custom name
 ```

-Singularity images can also be pulled and named by an associated Github commit or content hash.
+Singularity images can also be pulled and named by an associated GitHub commit or content hash.

 You can also use `pull` with the `docker://` uri to reference Docker images served from a registry.
 In this case `pull` does not just download an image file.
 Docker images are stored in layers, so `pull` must also combine those layers into a usable Singularity file.